Loading...

 Supervision Requirements

-Trainees must be supervised 100% of the time on the job site by a licensed technician or responsible managing employee
+Trainees must be supervised 100% of the time on the job site by a licensed responsible managing employee OR a licensed technician licensed under the scope of work authorized by the license.

 Licensed fire alarm technicians are qualified to install, inspect, test, maintain, and repair fire alarm systems in accordance with NFPA 72.
 System types include conventional, addressable, analog addressable, voice evacuation, mass notification, and emergency communications systems.
 Technicians work in commercial buildings, residential complexes, hospitals, schools, industrial facilities, government buildings, and high-rise structures.
 All work must comply with applicable state and local fire codes, and systems must be inspected and tested per NFPA 72 schedules.